diabolicvincent-git/quartz/content/Medizin/MODY.md

 ---
-aliases: Maturity-onset Diabetes of the Young
+bazinga: Maturity-onset Diabetes of the Young
 tags: m/m17, f/🗞️, a/Pathologie
 ---
 ### MODY / Maturity-onset Diabetes of the Young